 The proportion of onion and tomato?

 Throughout India, this Indian onion chutney is made.
-However in different method with the different ingredient.
+However in different methods with a different ingredients.
 But one thing is common in all these regional variations is two ingredients.
 Tomatoes and onions are the two basic ingredients remain the same for any onion chutney recipe.

 As I have discussed with you earlier, this is my favorite recipe for anything.
 And my website is all about sharing my favorite or my family's favorite recipes in here.
 And this documentation is helping me a lot.
 And hope you will also find it useful.